Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: The Dynamics of Gradient Descent

 Finally, consider $\lambda < 0$ with $|\lambda|^{\frac{1}{N}}\leq \alpha$.
 If $\d(\tdisc)\in [0,\alpha] $, then $\d(\tdisc+1)\leq \d(\tdisc) \leq \alpha$.
 Moreover,

 by the assumption on $\eta$.
-Hence $\d(\tdisc+1)\in [0,\alpha]$. \end{proof} Lemma \ref{lemma:IdenticalInitialization_Convergence} shows that in the presence of matrix factorization, i.e., $N\geq 2$, gradient descent with identical initialization loses its ability to recover negative eigenvalues and the condition on the constant $\alpha$ in the initialization becomes more restrictive.
+Hence $\d(\tdisc+1)\in [0,\alpha]$.
+This means that the error $|\d(\tdisc)^N-0|$ is monotonically decreasing.
+Here we have a bounded decreasing sequence, and hence it must converges to the only fixed point in the domain, which is $0$. \end{proof} Lemma \ref{lemma:IdenticalInitialization_Convergence} shows that in the presence of matrix factorization, i.e., $N\geq 2$, gradient descent with identical initialization loses its ability to recover negative eigenvalues and the condition on the constant $\alpha$ in the initialization becomes more restrictive.
 (The condition on $\eta$ becomes either more or less restrictive depending on $|\lambda|$.)
 Note that Lemma \ref{lemma:IdenticalInitialization_Convergence} only provides a sufficient condition on the stepsize $\eta$ for convergence.
 However, this condition is basically necessary up to the constant, see Lemma \ref{lemma:IdenticalInitialization_Convergence_Necessary} in Appendix \ref{sec:Appendix_Optimality}.

 Having settled convergence, we will now analyze the number of iterations that are needed in order to reach an $\epsilon$-neighborhood of $\lambda$.
 By Lemma \ref{lemma:IdenticalInitialization_MatrixDynamics}, this forms the basis for analyzing the implicit bias of gradient descent \eqref{eq:MatrixFactorization_GradientDescent} on the matrix factorized problem with $N \geq 2$.
 In order to state our theorem, we need to introduce a few quantities corresponding to certain numbers of iterations that are important in our subsequent analysis.
 For $\lambda > 0$ and $\mu > 0$ we define